-The texts of the Acts and Regulations to which you will have access come from Les Publications du Québec.
+The texts of the Acts and Regulations come from Les Publications du Québec.

 Acts and corresponding regulations

 Passed in 1979, this Act deals first and foremost with the prevention of work-related accidents and diseases.
-It created the CSST and entrusted this organization with its various mandates.
+It created the CSST, now named CNESST, and entrusted this organization with its various mandates.

 Having entered into force in 1985, this Act introduces a remedial system for injuries or diseases caused by work.
 It provides for the payment of compensation when necessary, the supply of health care and assistance with rehabilitation.